• The Diabetic Foot

 5) Physiotherapy

 Maintaining a proper glucose level is critical.
-This will allow your body to function more efficiently and will decrease the chance of you developing problems throughout your entire body from your head to your toes.
-Your eyes, cardio vascular system, kidneys and your feet will all benefits from proper glucose control.
+This will allow your body to function more efficiently and will decrease the chance of developing problems throughout your entire body from your head to your toes.
+Your eyes, cardio vascular system, kidneys and your feet will all benefit from proper glucose control.

-Diabetics should inspect their own feet daily.
+Diabetic Foot InspectionDiabetics should inspect their own feet daily.
 In addition to this, an annual Comprehensive Diabetic Foot Exam (CDFE) should be completed for all diabetics.
 This will help to determine your risk level and will guide the future management of care.
-A diabetic that is well controlled with no symptoms of nerve damage will be considered a mild risk.
+A person whose diabetes is well controlled and who has no symptoms of nerve damage will be considered at mild risk.

-The next risk level is moderate, where there are some early nerve and circulation concerns thus increasing your risk of infection and complications.
+The next risk level is moderate, where there are some early nerve and circulation concerns, thus increasing your risk of infection and complications.
 You should have a CDFE done every 4-6 months.

 If you have considerable loss of feeling or no feeling to your feet, you are considered to be at a severe risk.
-You may have already experienced a foot or lower leg ulcer and your circulation is usually poor.
+You may have already experienced a foot or lower leg ulcer, and your circulation is usually poor.
 Your foot care should be performed by a chiropodist every 4-6 weeks in order to minimize your chance of infection.
-To protect your feet, you should be wearing accommodative insoles inside extra width and depth shoes.
+To protect your feet, you should be wearing accommodative insoles inside your extra width and extra depth shoes.

-What is checked during a Comprehensive Diabetic Foot Exam (CDFE)?
+What Is Checked During a Comprehensive Diabetic Foot Exam (CDFE)?

 • 3 pedal pulses